Gauri Lankesh: Investigation

 During their investigation, the police accessed CCTV footage from her residence and the route leading from Basavanagudi to her house.
-The city was kept on high alert the day after her death, with police being deployed at toll gates in Nelamangala, Hosur Road and NICE Road in search of the killers.
+The city was kept on high alert the day after her death, with police deployed at toll gates in Nelamangala, Hosur Road and NICE Road in search of the killers.
 Vehicles entering or exiting the city underwent stringent checks, while police in the neighbouring states of Andhra Pradesh, Maharashtra and Tamil Nadu were also alerted.
-On 8 September, the Karnataka government announced a reward of ₹1 million for providing information about the killers.
+On September 8, 2017, the Karnataka government announced a reward of ₹1 million for providing information about the killers.

 In 2018, the Special Investigation Team (SIT) probing the murder case detained two suspects, whom they also suspected of being involved in the murders of Dabholkar and Kalburgi.
 In June 2018, the SIT stated that Parashuram Waghmore had confessed to the murder: he claimed that he was told to kill someone to save his religion, and that he did not know who the victim was.

-In September 2018, Maharashtra ATS detained 2 suspects related to her murder and also recovered cache of arms from them.
+In September 2018, Maharashtra ATS detained 2 suspects related to Gauri's murder and also recovered a cache of weapons from them.
 A March 2019 New York Times article on Gauri Lankesh includes a discussion of the police investigation and murder charges.
 Her relatives and friends discuss the investigation in a podcast published by openDemocracy in January 2022.

 On 11 August 2022, the special court for Karnataka Control of Organised Crime examined three more witnesses, including two policemen, in the murder trial.